 The APE for Direct Effects for the substation is defined as all areas where potential soil disturbance (or other direct, physical impacts) is anticipated during construction of the substation.
-The APE for Direct Effects for the proposed substation is an approximately 12.2-acre (4.9 ha) parcel encompassing an idle wooded area, a scrap vehicle lot, and an overhead electrical transmission ROW, located between Lakewood Farmington Road and the existing POI substation.
+The APE for Direct Effects for the proposed substation is an approximately 10.2-acre (4.1 ha) parcel currently occupied by a landscaping company.
+The lot consists of two one-story service buildings and a one-story house serving as the business office and has been cleared of all vegetation and topsoil.

 The APE for Indirect Effects on aboveground historic properties includes those areas where the substation may result in indirect effects on a given historic property, such as visual or auditory impacts (resulting from the introduction of new stacks or other substation components) in the property's setting.
 Indirect effects could theoretically consist of auditory and/or visual impacts.
-In order to provide the most conservative assessment of potential impacts, the APE for Indirect

-Effects will include all areas within 1 mile (1.6 km) of the proposed substation and is therefore coterminous with the Historic Resources Study Area, which includes portions of Howell Township, Monmouth County, and Lakewood Township, Ocean County (see Figure 1.3-1).
+In order to provide the most conservative assessment of potential impacts, the APE for Indirect Effects will include all areas within 1 mile (1.6 km) of the proposed substation and is therefore coterminous with the Historic Resources Study Area, which includes portions of Howell Township, Monmouth County, and Lakewood Township, Ocean County (see Figure 1.3-1).